-This report presents information on the main stem of the Manuherikia River and Dunstan Creek that is relevant to determining the flows required to sustain the river's aquatic habitat, including freshwater values, hydrology (including flow statistics), the distribution of water resources within the catchment and the results of instream habitat modelling.
+This report presents information on the main stem of the Manuherikia River and Dunstan Creek that is relevant to determining the flows required to sustain the river's aquatic habitat.
+That information includes freshwater values, hydrology (including flow statistics), the distribution of water resources within the catchment and the results of instream habitat modelling.

 This report builds on the analyses presented in ORC (2006).
-The hydrological analyses presented in the current report are based on considerably longer flows datasets (measured and synthetic) for two sites in the upper Catchment with natural or near-natural flows (Dunstan Creek at Gorge and Manuherikia River at downstream of Forks) (Figure 2.1).
-The values assessment presented in this report has been updated to reflect changes in the taxonomy of non-migratory galaxiids and improved understanding of their conservation status as well as updated estimates of angler usage.
-Finally, instream analyses are presented for two sites on the mainstem of the Manuherikia River and one site in Dunstan Creek.
-Instream habitat modelling for the upper Manuherikia (between Falls Dam and Ophir) was conducted by NIWA in the summer of 2015/16 (Duncan & Bind 2016), while instream habitat modelling for Dunstan Creek is based on the analysis of Golder Associates (2008).
+The hydrological analyses presented in the current report are based on considerably longer flow datasets (measured and synthetic) for two sites in the upper catchment with natural or near-natural flows (Dunstan Creek at Gorge and Manuherikia River downstream of Fork) (Figure 2.1).
+The values assessment presented in this report has been updated to reflect changes in the taxonomy of non-migratory galaxiids and improved understanding of their conservation status, as well as updated estimates of angler usage.
+Finally, instream analyses are presented for two sites on the main stem of the Manuherikia River and one site in Dunstan Creek.
+Instream habitat modelling for the upper Manuherikia (between Falls Dam and Ophir) was conducted by NIWA in the summer of 2015/16 (Duncan & Bind, 2016), while instream habitat modelling for the lower Manuherikia was originally conducted by Jowett & Wilding (2003).
+Instream habitat modelling for Dunstan Creek is based on the analysis of Golder Associates (2008).